rajlaiya/Temperature_Converter/README.md

 :: CODE INFO ::

-HTML Explanation (Short Points):
+HTML Explanation

   Sets up the basic structure of the web page.
   Includes metadata for character encoding and responsive design.
   Specifies the title "TempConvert Hub".
   Links to the "Roboto Mono" font from Google Fonts for a coding style.
   Contains CSS styles within the <style> tags for visual presentation.
-  <header class="site-header">:
   Contains the website's title and logo area.
-  <div class="logo-placeholder">: Placeholder for the website's logo (thermometer emoji).
+  Placeholder for the website's logo (thermometer emoji).
-  <h1 class="typing-effect">: The main title "Temperature Converter" with a typing animation effect.
+  The main title "Temperature Converter" with a typing animation effect.
-  <div class="container">:
   Holds the main content of the temperature converter.
-  <p>: Provides instructions to the user.
+  Provides instructions to the user.
-  <div class="converter-form">: Arranges the input and select elements for temperature conversion.
+  Arranges the input and select elements for temperature conversion.
-  <input type="number" id="temperature">: Input field for the temperature value.
+  Input field for the temperature value.
-  <select id="fromUnit">: Dropdown to choose the unit to convert from.
+  Dropdown to choose the unit to convert from.
-  <select id="toUnit">: Dropdown to choose the unit to convert to.
+  Dropdown to choose the unit to convert to.
-  <div id="result" class="result-display">: Displays the converted temperature.
+  Displays the converted temperature.
-  <div class="social-icons">: Contains icons for social sharing and contact.
+  Contains icons for social sharing and contact.

 CSS Explanation (Short Points):